 With five primary lines of heaters, it isn't hard to find the heater to keep you comfortable in more ways than one.
 Each series has its benefits, so we'll break it down by product line.
 Before going any further, we'll introduce you to several terms used to describe each model of heater.
 The first term is called a heating element.
 It is referred to as an element throughout the sections below.

 The element components of the heater are more like elongated bulbs, like those found in overhead lighting in an office or in a car garage.
 Each element or bulb, if you will, emits a certain wattage of heat.
-Some series utilize a single heating element bulb, and others use dual bulbs to emit more heat.
+Some series utilizes a single heating element bulb, and others use dual bulbs to emit more heat.
 But, the concept is the same.
 So, let's get into the different models you may select.

 The "C" series are single-element fixtures, developed for locations needing concentrated heat.
 Constructed from stainless steel, these are perfect for residential or commercial purposes.
 They remain ideal for places with mounting heights of seven to eleven feet.